rodrigoazs/VHDL-7-5-Reed-Solomon/README.md

 In order to test the system, the simulation of the channel was done using a pseudo random generator that will generate really long sequences of random numbers until it starts repeating.
 This was done using a Linear Feedback Shift Register (LFSR) which is a cascade of Flip Flops with feedback addition of random outputs that is able to generate a random output in each clock cycle.

 <img src="http://i.imgur.com/xVUMgaB.png">

+Please, read the <a href="https://github.com/rodrigoazs/-7-5-Reed-Solomon/raw/master/Report.pdf">whole project</a> to get more information about.